Life of Mexican painter David Alfaro Siqueiros

 In the Palace of Fine Arts he painted several murals: Nueva Democracia (New Democracy), Cuauhtémoc redivivo, Víctimas de la guerra (Victims of War) and Víctimas del Fascismo (Victims of Fascism).
 At Chapultepec Castle in the Revolution Hall of the National Museum of History is the mural Del porfirismo a la Revolución (From Porfirism to the Revolution).

 In the Polyforum Siqueiros is the largest mural in the world La marcha de la humanidad (The March of Humanity) and at other times he paints his best self-portraits El Coronelazo (The Colonel's Day) and Yo por yo (Me for Me).
 David Alfaro Siqueiros died in Cuernavaca on January 6, 1974 and his remains are in the Distinguished Persons' Memorial (Rotonda de las Personas Ilustres).

 From Porfirism to Revolution

 Mexico suffered during 10 intense years of revolution that unleashed the fury of many and left others in despair.
 Shortly after the culmination of this event, mural painting flourished, which was supported by large public buildings.
-If there is a significant mural of this movement and which, in addition, summarizes with great artistic skill the history of the Mexican Revolution, it is precisely that of David Alfaro Siqueiros.
+If there is a significant mural of this movement that, in addition, summarizes with great artistic skill the history of the Mexican Revolution, it is precisely that of David Alfaro Siqueiros.
 His mural, entitled Del Porfirismo a la Revolución (From Porfirism to the Revolution), concentrates a large part on the protagonists of this event.
-This monumental painting whispers on the walls of Chapultepec Castle the names of those who make up the composition: peasants, ideologues, politicians, and deceased, among other figures.
+This monumental painting whispers on the walls of Chapultepec Castle the names of those who make up the composition: peasants, ideologues, politicians, and the deceased, among other figures.